Mild spinal stenosis — overview and treatment

 Mild spinal stenosis can be thought of as the first stage of this condition — or the earliest indications of narrowing in the spinal column.
 Preliminary signs of spinal stenosis can show on X-rays before any symptoms are felt.
 This may occur if you were diagnosed for other symptoms in a part of the body close to the spine.
 If you have been diagnosed with spinal stenosis but you are not experiencing symptoms, or your symptoms are mild, it is important to take a proactive approach to treatment.
 Spinal stenosis can progress to a point where even the simplest activities — mowing the lawn, doing the dishes, playing with children or grandchildren — become painful and difficult.

 The causes and symptoms of mild spinal stenosis

-Spinal stenosis is a gradual disease that is largely caused by the normal aging process.
-Over time, age-related conditions like arthritis of the spine, disc degeneration, bulging discs, etc. begin to encroach on the spinal column, causing it to become narrow.
-At first, many people don’t feel the effects of this narrowing, but as it progresses, it eventually presses on nerve roots and the spinal cord.
-This is when the symptoms of mild spinal stenosis are felt, such as occasional back pain, neck pain, and leg pain.
-These symptoms are uncomfortable, but typically do not get in the way of a person’s normal daily activities such as sitting, standing, walking, working, etc.
+Spinal stenosis is a gradual disease caused by natural aging in most situations.
+Over time, degenerative conditions like arthritis of the spine or bulging and herniated discs can narrow the space in the spinal column.
+At first, many people don’t feel the effects of this narrowing, but as it progresses, it can interfere with the spinal cord and exiting nerve roots.
+This is when the first symptoms of mild spinal stenosis are felt, such as occasional local pain and radiating pain out to the arms or legs.
+These symptoms are uncomfortable, but typically do not get in the way of your normal daily activities at first.